-Two-part foundational reading trainings were held in July and August 2017 to support K-3 educators (48 participants) and 4-8 educators (42 participants).
+2017: Two-part foundational reading trainings were held in July and August 2017 to support K-3 educators (48 participants) and 4-8 educators (42 participants).

-Two-part foundational reading trainings were held in July and August 2018 to support K-3 educators (60 participants) and 4-8 educators (60 participants).
+2018: Two-part foundational reading trainings were held in July and August 2018 to support K-3 educators (60 participants) and 4-8 educators (60 participants).
 This year the class size was expanded to accommodate interest in the course and waitlist numbers.

+2019: Foundational Reading Skills training for K-3 grade teachers will be held on July 1, 2019.
+Training for grades 4-8 will be held on July 30, 2019.

 3. Develop a program focused on structured literacy including professional development for K-5 classroom and special education teachers

-In late August 2017, DOE was awarded a five-year grant from the federal Office of Special Education Programs.
+2017-2019: DOE was awarded a five-year grant from the federal Office of Special Education Programs.
 The goal of this South Dakota State Personnel Development Grant (SD SPDG) is to develop a systematic, cohesive, collaborative and sustainable evidence-based literacy model that uses data and engages families and can be implemented with any district needing support for struggling readers, especially students with specific learning disabilities (SLD).
 The expected outcome of the proposal is to develop and align a professional learning and development (PLD) system that provides special education and general educators with the knowledge and skills to provide access and instruction to students with SLDs so that their proficiency in literacy increases.

 Partners include IHE – DSU, and Parent Connections

+Additional information regarding the SD SPDG grant is found on the following website: https://doe.sd.gov/grants/SPDG.aspx

 Connections with Postsecondary